Washington Firm Foundation

 The insurance industry plays a vital role in helping individuals and businesses prepare for and recover from the potentially devastating effects of a disaster such as a catastrophic hurricane or storm or wildfire.
 In 2013 Washington ranked seventh in the nation for the number of wildfires, with 1,527 fires that burned 152,603 acres.

-LEADING WRITERS OF COMMERCIAL INSURANCE IN WASHINGTON STATE BY DIRECT PREMIUMS WRITTEN, 2011 (1)
+LEADING WRITERS OF LIFE INSURANCE AND ANNUITY CONSIDERATIONS IN WASHINGTON BY DIRECT PREMIUMS WRITTEN, 2013 (1)

 STATE BY STATE COMPARISON TABLES